-Condition Reference Condition Requirement Where Addressed E5 Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: Noted. (a) a summary of relevant background or baseline data; Section 3 (b) details of: (Not applicable) (b)(i) the relevant statutory requirements (including any relevant approval, licence or lease conditions); Sections 2.1, 2.2 and 2.3 (b)(ii) any relevant limits or performance measures and criteria; and Section 5.1 and 5.2 (b)(iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5.1 and 5.2, Section 6.3, Appendix A (c) any relevant commitments or recommendations identified in the document/s listed in conlion A2(c); Section 2.1.2 (d) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; Section 6.2 (e) a program to monitor and report on the: (Not applicable) (e)(i) impacts and environmental performance of the development; and Section 4 (e)(ii) effectiveness of the management measures set out pursuant to condition E5(d); Section 6.2 (f) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 6.3.6, Appendix A (g) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 6.3.6, Section 6.5.1 (h) a protocol for managing and reporting any: (Not applicable) (h)(i) incident, non-compliance or exceedance of any impact assessment criterion or performance criterion; Section 7 (h)(ii) complaint; or Section 7 (h)(iii) failure to comply with other statutory requirements; Section 7 (i) public sources of information and data to assist stakeholders in understanding environmental impacts of the development; and Section 7
+Condition Reference Condition Requirement Where Addressed E5 Management plans required under this consent must be prepared in accordance with relevant guidelines, and include: Noted. (a) a summary of relevant background or baseline data; Section 3 (b) details of: (Not applicable) (b)(i) the relevant statutory requirements (including any relevant approval, licence or lease conditions);Sections 2.1, 2.12.3 (b)(ii) any relevant limits or performance measures and criteria; and Section 5.1 and 5. (b)(iii) the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures; Section 5.1 and 5.2, Section 6.3, Appendix A (c) any relevant commitments or recommendations identified in the document/s listed in condition A2(c); Section 2.1.2

+Condition Reference Condition Requirement Where Addressed (d) a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria; Section 6.2 (e) a program to monitor and report on the: (Not applicable) (e)(i) impacts and environmental performance of the development; and Section 4 (e)(ii) effectiveness of the management measures set out pursuant to condition E5(d); Section 6.2 (f) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible; Section 6.3.6, Appendix A (g) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 6.3.6, Section 6.5.1 (h) a protocol for managing and reporting any: (Not applicable) (h)(i) incident, non-compliance or exceedance of any impact assessment criterion or performance criterion; Section 7 (h)(ii) complaint; or Section 7 (h)(iii) failure to comply with other statutory requirements; Section 7 (i) public sources of information and data to assist stakeholders in understanding environmental impacts of the development; and Section 7 (j) a protocol for periodic review of the plan.
+Section 7